IS claims Sri Lanka blasts, as government says probe making progress

 The government also said it had blocked online messaging services to stop the spread of inflammatory rumours that it feared could incite communal clashes.

-“We blocked WhatsApp because we didn’t want to take a chance,” Wickremesinghe told reporters.

-The FBI is assisting Sri Lankan authorities with their investigation of the bomb attacks, a spokeswoman for the U.S. law enforcement agency said on Tuesday.
+The FBI is assisting Sri Lankan authorities with their investigation.

-The Washington Post earlier had reported that the FBI had offered expertise to test evidence and that analysts were scouring databases for information regarding the attacks.

-Reporting by Sanjeev Miglani and Alasdair Pal; Additional reporting by Ranga Sirilal, Joe Brock, Mark Hosenball and Kieran Murray in WASHINGTON, Lena Masri and Omar Fahmy in CAIRO and Stella Qiu and Ryan Woo in BEIJING; Writing by Robert Birsel; Editing by Michael Perry, Paul Tait and Alex Richardson
+Reporting by Sanjeev Miglani and Alasdair Pal; Additional reporting by Ranga Sirilal, Joe Brock, Mark Hosenball and Kieran Murray in WASHINGTON, Lena Masri and Omar Fahmy in CAIRO and Stella Qiu and Ryan Woo in BEIJING; Writing by Robert Birsel; Editing by Michael Perry, Paul Tait and Alex Richardson and Angus MacSwan